akshay107/Chalearn-IsoGD/README.md

 ```
 A new folder named diff-frames will be created in the same directory.
 Similarly, you can run the program for valid_list.txt and test_list.txt which will create the folder named diff-frames-val and diff-frames-test respectively.

-* For testing the model using trained weights, **make sure that all the test videos are inside a folder named test and test folder and test_list.txt are in the same directory.**
+* For testing the model using trained weights, **make sure that all the test videos are inside a folder named test e.g.
+/home/akshay/IsoGD/IsoGD_phase_2/test/001/M_00001.avi and test folder and test_list.txt are in the same directory.**
 Create the folder diff-frames-test as mentioned above.
 Then, run the file prepare_result.py by providing the path to the file test_list.txt e.g.
 ```
 sudo python prepare_result.py /home/akshay/IsoGD/IsoGD_phase_2/ test_list.txt